beam-community/bamboo/README.md

   def welcome_email do
     base_email
-    # Emails addresses can be a string
+    # Email addresses can be a string
     |> to("foo@bar.com")
     # or a 2 item tuple
     |> bcc({"John Smith", "john@gmail.com"})